-Unfortunately, injuries resulting from offshore rig accidents or an oil rig explosion are common due to the fast-paced nature of the work and the lack of safeguards for the sake of productivity.
+Unfortunately, injuries resulting from offshore rig accidents or oil rig explosions are common due to the fast-paced nature of the work and the lack of safeguards for the sake of productivity.
 What follows are the most common types of accidents which lead to injured workers.

 1. Fire and Explosion Injuries on Oil Rigs

 Since oil rigs deal with flammable oil and materials like hydrogen sulfide gas, burn injuries resulting from fires and explosions are extremely common.

 If breakers are not properly maintained, defective equipment is allowed to become outdated, or fire safety protocols are lax because worker protection isn’t being prioritized, an oil rig explosion is practically inevitable.
 Burns can be disfiguring and may lead to the loss of a limb or a loss of range of motion.